froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-update-sunset---opt-out-tutorial.md

 ## Preambula

-Back in 28 Jan 2020 Open Y decided to have anonymous analytics module https://github.com/ymcatwincities/openy/tree/9.x-2.x/modules/custom/openy_analytics which was a free to opt-in/opt-out solution in order for the Core team to gather stats from Open Y sites about the frequency of components used.
+Back in 28 Jan 2020 Open Y decided to add an anonymous analytics module https://github.com/ymcatwincities/openy/tree/9.x-2.x/modules/custom/openy_analytics which was a free opt-in/opt-out solution for the Core team to gather stats from Open Y sites about the frequency of components used.
 The idea behind this was to gather data in order to understand the demand for the components in Open Y and make decisions based on this data.

-Due to information is not frequently used Open Y Core team decided to sunset this functionality and remove openy_analytics as well as openy_update modules from Open Y Distribution in order to remove server load from Open Y instances and archive analytics server as deprecated.
+Due to recent information this feature is not frequently used, the Open Y Core team decided to sunset this functionality and remove openy_analytics as well as openy_update modules from the Open Y Distribution in order to reduce server load from Open Y instances and archive the analytics server as deprecated.

 ## How to opt-out from analytics subsystem